Konamiman/MSX-UNAPI-specification/docs/MSX UNAPI specification 1.1.md

 3. Since specificationless application do not conform to any API specification, the API specification version number provided by the API information routine (see [Section 2.5](#25-rule-5-the-api-information-routine--the-implementation-name-and-version)) does not make sense.
 This routine should return this value as Version 0.0 (that is, DE=0).

-Apart from these differences, the whole set of rules enumerated in this document still apply, including the discovery procdedure and the rules that refer to routine registers usage.
+Apart from these differences, the whole set of rules enumerated in this document still apply, including the discovery procedure and the rules that refer to routine registers usage.

 Specificationless applications will tipically take the form of TSRs that install on RAM, but this is not mandatory and ROM specificationless applications are allowed as well.